arturocepeda/TensorFlat/README.md

 To train the network and generate a C++ class with the trained version, you can follow these steps:

 1. Collect the training data.
-It can be either by capturing data directly from within the application, using the (untrained) generated class, or externally.
+It can be either by capturing data directly from within the application, using the (still untrained) generated class, or externally.

 2. Set the desired training parameters in the `nn.json` file.